EN

 Assessment rationale/justification

 This species has a very small non-breeding population in the UAE, which qualifies it for listing as Endangered.
-The population is increasing within the UAE.
-However, on a global scale, the species is listed as Vulnerable, as its small population is in rapid decline.
-Therefore, breeding populations outside of the country may not have a large rescue effect.
-Given the global situation, a regional adjustment has not been made and the species is retained as Endangered at the national level.
+The population trend within the country is not known, but wetland habitats within the UAE are likely to be deteriorating due to land conversion.
+Therefore, the species is retained as Endangered at the national level.

 Year assessed